-Since May is Celiac Awareness Month, I thought it would be the perfect time to share our favorite gluten-free recipe to serve with our Van’s Waffles
+Since May is Celiac Awareness Month, I thought it would be the perfect time to share our favorite gluten-free waffle and pancake topping we like serve with our Van’s Waffles.

 This Caramel Banana Sauce is absolutely incredible on waffles!
 Sweet, caramel-y and oh-so delicious.
 The sliced bananas and toasted walnuts really put this easy caramel sauce recipe over the top.

 I’ve experimented with this recipe a little bit and have discovered the best way to make the caramel banana topping is to make a quick caramel sauce on the stove top and then add the bananas.
 (I found cooking the bananas too long will make the bananas mushy – and no one likes a mushy banana!)
 When choosing a banana to use, I recommend using a firm and not super ripe banana.

 Making the sauce really only takes a few minutes over the stove.
 It’s as easy as melting the butter, sugar and milk together.
 The main thing to keep in mind is that you’ll need to stir the sugar mixture (over low heat) almost constantly so the sugar does not burn.
 You then add the sliced bananas and walnuts and cook for another minute, just so the bananas are warm and coated with the caramel sauce.